TokTok/website/toktok/faq.md

 -   Enforcing end-to-end encryption with [perfect forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) as the default and only mode of operation for all messages
--   Making your identity impossible to forge without the possesion of your personal private key, which never leaves your computer
+-   Making your identity impossible to forge without the possession of your personal private key, which never leaves your computer

 ## How do I add someone to my contacts list